How to spot (and stop) weight bias and stigma

 Weight bias at work

 In the workplace, people can face prejudice and discrimination because of their weight.
 Research shows that those who are overweight or obese are less likely to be hired or promoted, and also report that they have been subjected to derogatory comments from coworkers.
 Those living with obesity also tend to have lower incomes, something researchers say is partly due to stigma.
-But many times, weight bias at work can be hard to spot, or couched behind giggles.
+But many times, weight bias at work can be hard to spot, or hidden behind giggles.

 Weight bias in relationships